Bi-Encoder Cascades for Efficient Image Search: Related Work

-Several methods for fast TIR with CEs have been developed: VLDeformer \cite{vldeformer} trains a decomposable CE that can be used as a BE at inference time with minimal loss in quality.
-CrispSearch \cite{crispsearch}, LightningDot \cite{lightningdot} and ``Retrieve Fast, Rerank Smart'' \cite{rfrs} all introduce two-level sequences of a BE whose results can be cached for approximate inference and a CE for precise inference on a subset of the BE results.
-This is similar to our idea but differs in two key ways: First, we consider arbitrarily deep model cascades, whereas these approaches are fundamentally limited to two models.
-Second, we target BE inference instead of CE inference.
-In fact, this suggests that our approach could complement these existing techniques as the BE model in their first stage for even faster TIR.
+Several methods for fast TIR with CEs have been developed: VLDeformer~\cite{vldeformer} trains a decomposable CE that can be used as a BE at inference time with minimal loss in quality.
+CrispSearch~\cite{crispsearch}, LightningDot~\cite{lightningdot} and ``Retrieve Fast, Rerank Smart''~\cite{rfrs} all introduce two-level sequences of a BE whose results can be cached for approximate inference and a CE for precise inference on a subset of the BE results.
+This is superficially similar to our idea, but differs in key ways: Most importantly, our cascades of BEs reduce costs compared to a single BE because they run the most expensive image encoder only on a fraction $p$ of the image corpus $\gD$.
+This requires the $p$-small-world search scenario.
+In contrast, a cascade of a BE followed by a CE reduces costs compared to a single CE because the BE image embeddings can be pre-computed, enabling a cheap initial image ranking.
+Then, the CE only needs to rerank the top-$k$ images.
+Note that the small-world search scenario is not beneficial to BE-CE cascades because the CE needs to rerun on every new image-query pair.
+Conversely, cascades of BEs can only reduce computational costs with a small-world search scenario because they would eventually evaluate each BE on every image.
+Finally, note that BE-CE cascades are limited to 2-level cascades, whereas our approach can benefit from deeper cascades.
+However, our approach can complement BE-CE cascades by replacing the BE with a cascade of BEs.